leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 I took this file and ran it on a Windows VM, which installed what looked like an Electron application and presented me with the password screen the challenge referred to.
 The hint we get from the terminal challenge tells us that it is possible to extract JavaScript source code for electron apps using a utility called [asar](https://www.npmjs.com/package/asar).
 More specifically, this utility can read the archive format for `.asar` files, and we have to get that from the Point-of-Sale application.

-To get the file, open task manager after running santa-shop.
+To get the file, open the task manager after running santa-shop.
 Browse to the "Details" tab and search for the `santa-shop.exe` process.
 Right click any of the few and hit "Open file location".

 {{< figure src="/images/holidayhack-20/pos_pass_file_loc.png" title="open file location dialog in windows task manager" >}}